How we're responding to COVID-19

 - Masks – We have distributed masks to all students.
-All students, faculty, and staff are required to wear masks in the Argiro Student Center and in all campus buildings, as well as when walking outside with others.
+All students, faculty, and staff are required to wear masks in the Argiro Student Center and in all campus buildings.
+Masks are not required outdoors unless in a large group that is close together.
 Employees in sensitive areas are required to wear masks throughout their work period.
 More information about masks

-- Online teaching – All campus classes are offered on a hybrid basis.
-We recommend students attend at least two classes per week in class, the balance in dormitory rooms through live, 2-way video interaction.
+- Online teaching – Most campus classes are offered on a hybrid basis.
+We encourage students to attend in class, at least two classes per week, but if not feeling well there is an option to connect to the class by remaining in your dormitory rooms through live, 2-way video interaction.

 - On-campus dining – We have taken a number of steps to keep diners safe:

 - restricted access to our dining hall to MIU students, faculty, and staff only (no outside guests)

 - installed a battery of sinks outside the entrance to the dining building and engaged a security guard, requiring all to scrub their hands before entering the building

 - required all diners to sanitize their hands using hand sanitizers stationed outside the dining hall entrance or to wear protective gloves also offered at the dining hall entrance.

 - opened up additional dining rooms to allow – and enforce – appropriate social distancing